sid030sid/did-ipfs-service-provider/README.md

    - **Connecting Uploaders and Node Operators in IPFS:** Since DID controllers in _did:ipfs_ are the uploaders of files stored in the "file" attribute, IPFS node operators (who store these files) can connect with the uploaders.
 This connection can be established by storing a communication URL in a LinkedDomains service endpoint within the DID Document.
 This allows node operators to submit proofs of data storage, helping to ensure data permanence and build trust in IPFS’s ability to retain files, countering concerns due to node operator anonymity and lack of storage incentives.

-   - **IPFS Search Engine:** Despite widespread adoption, IPFS lacks an efficient search mechanism for its content ([source](https://discuss.ipfs.tech/t/ipfs-search-com-shutdown/16622)). _did:ipfs_ can add a metadata layer essential for making IPFS files searchable.
+   - **IPFS Search Engine:** IPFS files can only be found based on their CID, limiting internet users to explore the diverse content stored in IPFS ([source](https://discuss.ipfs.tech/t/ipfs-search-com-shutdown/16622)). _did:ipfs_ can add a metadata layer essential for making IPFS files searchable based on their content.
 By adding a "queryProperties" service endpoint to DID Documents, _did:ipfs_ can store metadata about the file in the "file" attribute, making content more easily findable through search engines.
+Therefore, _did:ipfs_ can be the basis for a dedicated IPFS search engine.

    - **IPFS for Machine Learning Training:** IPFS hosts a wealth of data valuable for Machine Learning (ML) ([source](https://www.researchgate.net/publication/339657216_Decentralized_Transfer_Learning_using_Blockchain_IPFS_for_Deep_Learning), [source](https://discuss.ipfs.tech/t/reasons-why-ipfs-is-a-powerful-tool-for-machine-learning/13411/3), [source](https://dl.acm.org/doi/10.1007/s11042-022-13163-w)).
-However, for ML data to be usable, it must be organized systematically. _did:ipfs_ can assist by storing tags within service endpoints, categorizing files by type, format, and content.
+However, for ML data to be usable, it must be organized systematically. _did:ipfs_ can assist by storing tags within service endpoints, categorizing files by type, format, content and other aspects relevant for ML.
 The currently implemented `did:ipfs service provider` shows how the "tags" service endpoint could hold metadata that makes files in the "file" attribute ready and discoverable for ML training.
-Combined with uploader record-keeping, _did:ipfs_ could support a marketplace for IPFS-based training data, connecting data owners with model developers.
+Moreover, combined with uploader record-keeping (see `1.
+Secure Documentation of Authorship`), _did:ipfs_ could support a marketplace for IPFS-based training data, connecting data owners with model developers.

 ### FAQ

 #### Is _did:ipfs_ compliant with the W3C DID standard?
 The W3C has established a standard for DIDs (see [here](https://www.w3.org/TR/did-core/)).
-While _did:ipfs_ was developed with this standard in mind, full compliance has not been the primary focus thus far.
+While _did:ipfs_ was developed with this standard in mind, full compliance has not been verified so far.
 Currently, _did:ipfs_ is primarily designed to extend file identification capabilities within IPFS.
-As _did:ipfs_ demonstrates its utility as a DID method, future work will focus on achieving full compliance with the W3C DID standard and integration with the [DIF Universal Resolver](https://dev.uniresolver.io/) (see more details [here](#utility-of-didipfs-as-a-did-method)).
+As _did:ipfs_ demonstrates its utility as a DID method, future work will focus on ensuring full compliance with the W3C DID standard and integration with the [DIF Universal Resolver](https://dev.uniresolver.io/).

 #### How does the `did:ipfs service provider` handle self-referential CIDs?
 _did:ipfs_ uses [CIDs](https://docs.ipfs.tech/concepts/content-addressing/) as method-specific identifiers, with each CID being derived from the content of its IPFS file.
 Since a file’s CID is directly determined by its content, this poses a challenge: how can _did:ipfs_ store DID Documents in IPFS that include their own `did:ipfs` ID (and thus the CID)?
 According to the [W3C’s guidance on intermediate representations of DID Documents](https://www.w3.org/TR/did-core/#did-subject), _did:ipfs_ can store a non-compliant version of a DID Document in IPFS, provided that the fully resolved DID Document meets W3C standards.
 This approach allows _did:ipfs_ to avoid issues with self-referential CIDs, enabling files in IPFS to reference their own CID within their content.